-Priests, Local Safeguarding Representatives and all those involved in safeguarding ministry share a key responsibility for safeguarding at parish level.
-It is vital that they work closely together and support each other in the implementation of the Child Safeguarding Standards.
+Safeguarding Priests.
+Local Representatives and all those involved in safeguarding ministry key responsibility share for a safeguarding at parish level.
+It is vital that they work closely together and each other the in support implementation of the Child Safeguarding Standards.